-You’re in luck, for Prague has no shortage of lesser-known, independent and charm-filled little cinemas to offer you an alternative movie experience anytime of the week.
-Here’s a non-exhaustive list of the main ones where the Kafkadesk team enjoys going the most.
+You’re in luck, because the Czech capital has no shortage of artsy, independent and charmful little cinemas to offer you an alternative movie experience anytime of the week.
+Here’s a non-exhaustive list of the ones we enjoy the most.

 With more than half a dozen screenings in its two cinema halls, Kino Pilotu offers everything from the latest foreign productions to home-made Czech movies, with a wide range of English-friendly movies as well and great offer for kids and families.
-A historic art-house in Prague that used to be operated since the first half of the 20th century by the Union of Czechoslovak Pilots (hence the name), Kino Pilotu was entirely restored in 2016.
+A historic art-house in Prague that used to be operated since the first half of the 20th century by the Union of Czechoslovak Pilots, Kino Pilotu was entirely restored in 2016.

-Before or after your screening, don’t hesitate to have a drink in the cinema’s small bar and cafe, or try out the excellent choice of beers in the Bad Flash microbrewery located right in front of it – or, for that matter, any other place in Krymska.
+Before or after your screening, don’t hesitate to have a drink in the cinema’s small bar and cafe, or try out the excellent choice of beers in the Bad Flash microbrewery located right in front of it – or, for that matter, any other place in Krymska street.

-Located in Žižkov, Kino Aero is slightly more off from the city center than most of the other venues listed here, but nevertheless makes for a great starting point for a cinephile evening out.
+Located in Zizkov, Kino Aero is slightly further off from the city center than most of the other venues listed here, but nevertheless makes for a great starting point for a cinephile evening out.
 Set in the courtyard of a functionalist building, Kino Aero is also a historic gem, having operated since the early 1930s.

-Its screenings are also incredibly varied, both in genre and geographical origin, and the cinema regularly takes part in all the movie and film festivals organized throughout the year in Prague and the Czech Republic, so be sure to follow them on social media to stay up to date with what’s happening there.
+Its screenings are varied, both in genre and country of origin, and the cinema regularly takes part in all the movie and film festivals organized throughout the year in Prague and the Czech Republic, so be sure to follow them on social media to stay up to date with what’s happening there.

-Anyone who lives or might have wandered in the Prague 7 district north of Letna Park probably know Bio Oko, an institution in its own right.
+Anyone who lives or has wandered in the Prague 7 district north of Letna Park probably know Bio Oko, an institution in its own right and by far among the best cinemas in the city.
 One of the most popular places for young residents of the Holesovice, Letna and Bubenec districts and beyond, Bio Oko cinema is a can’t-miss venue for movie-lovers.

 Many people also just head to there to enjoy a drink or some “finger food” at the cinema’s bar, or to take part in the occasional food festivals and other cultural events hosted on the cinema’s premises.
-As in most of the cinemas listed in this article, you have complete freedom to take your beer or other drink to enjoy inside the originally-furnished cinema halls.
+As in most of the cinemas listed in this article, you have complete freedom to take your beer and other drinks to enjoy inside the uniquely-furnished cinema halls.

 Located in another highly functionalist building dating back to the 1930s and which used to host a bank, Kino Atlas should absolutely make the top of your list if you’ve already scouted all of Prague’s other artsy venues.

-Famous for its breath-taking single cinema hall, Ponrepo is located right in the city centre, slightly off Narodni, in a street always bustling with activity in the evenings and during the week-end.
+Famous for its breath-taking single cinema hall, Ponrepo is located right in the city centre, slightly off Narodni, in a street commonly bustling with activity in the evenings and during the week-end.

 The absolute go-to destination for lovers of old movies, both classics and lesser-known little cinematic gems from the Czech Republic or elsewhere, Ponrepo is also the seat of the National Czech Film Archives.
 Screenings or not, it’s also an incredibly relaxing and laid-back place to have a quick bite or enjoy a coffee in the afternoon.

-Edison Film Hub is the latest edition to Prague’s alternative cinema scene.
-Opened in June last year, the cinema is located on a quiet little square, close to Wenceslas Square and a few minutes away from the main railway station.
+Edison Film Hub is the latest edition to the Prague alternative scene but definitely deserves its place on the list of the best cinemas.
+Opened in June 2019, the cinema is located on a quiet little square, close to Wenceslas Square and a couple of minutes away from the main railway station.

-Located in a modern building, Edison Film Hub is a member of the Film Europe distribution network and is therefore a great place to discover movies from the far corners of Europe, sometimes with discussions and Q&As organized after the screenings.
-It also features a bar/cafe to have a drink and/or a great piece of cake before or after the screening.
+Located in a modern building, Edison Film Hub is a member of the Film Europe distribution network and is a great place to discover movies from the far corners of Europe, sometimes with discussions and Q&As organized after the screenings.
+It also features a bar/cafe to have a drink and a tasty piece of cake before or after the screening.